• Skip to main content

 Instructions

-• In a microwave-safe mug, mix the all-purpose flour, brown sugar, cocoa powder, baking powder, and salt.
-Then, stir in the soy milk, coffee, canola oil, and vanilla extract.
+• In a microwave-safe mug, whisk together the all-purpose flour, brown sugar, cocoa powder, baking powder, and salt.
+Add the soy milk, coffee, canola oil, and vanilla extract, then stir until smooth and well combined.

-• Microwave for 90 seconds (1 minute + 30 seconds), or until the cake is cooked all the way through.
+• Microwave for 90 seconds, or until the cake is fully cooked and set in the center.

 Notes